DmitriyMakhnovskiy/Magneto-impedance-measurements/README.md

 SUMMARY

 This project focuses on measuring surface impedance in ferromagnetic wires, a crucial aspect in developing materials with specific microwave properties for applications in sensors and metamaterials.
 We present a broadband impedance measurement technique operational up to 15 GHz, designed to simplify the characterization of ferromagnetic microwires, which exhibit unique magnetic and conductive behaviors influencing electromagnetic scattering.
-We develop customized printed circuit board (PCB) cells and a multi-stage calibration process that enables flexibility in testing under different external stimuli, such as magnetic fields, temperature, and mechanical stress.
+We develop customized printed circuit board cells (see the folder Rogers' PCB cells) and a multi-stage calibration process that enables flexibility in testing under different external stimuli, such as magnetic fields, temperature, and mechanical stress.

 KEY CONTRIBUTIONS